May Manifesto

-The "May Manifesto" of May 6, 1924 was a paper in which the objectives of the unified Macedonian liberation movement were presented: independence and unification of partitioned region of Macedonia, fighting all the neighbouring Balkan monarchies, supporting the Balkan Communist Federation and cooperation with the Soviet Union.
+The "May Manifesto" of May 6, 1924 was a manifesto in which the objectives of the unified Macedonian liberation movement were presented: independence and unification of partitioned region of Macedonia, fighting all the neighbouring Balkan monarchies, supporting the Balkan Communist Federation and cooperation with the Soviet Union.

 Macedonian question and Balkan Communist Federation

 In 1919, the Balkan Communist Federation was established as an umbrella group for the various Balkan communist parties and had the official endorsement of the Soviets.
 Its first meeting was called in Sofia to promote Bulgarian communists Macedonian Question policy.
 It was heavily influenced by the policy of the Bulgarian Communist Party (BCP), which had the strongest following of either the Greek or Yugoslavian parties.
 The BCP agenda was endorsed by the Soviets, who felt it best served their goals of spreading communism in the Balkans.
 They felt the Bulgarians were the most revolutionary in desiring an overthrow of the First World War peace settlements enforced by the national bourgeois establishment of the Balkan states.
 They could also play the 'Macedonian card' as a source for revolution.
 Macedonia was used by the Balkan communists as a rallying point to overthrow the existing social and political order.
 For the communists, Macedonia was to be a political entity of various nationalities.
 The BCP took full advantage of this bias.